PoojaM963/Yoga-Screentime-/README.md

 I produced a visualisation illustrating significant findings using Tableau, via this link: https://public.tableau.com/views/Howcanincorporatingyogaintoyourdailyroutineimpactscreentime/Dashboard1?:language=en-GB&:display_count=n&:origin=viz_share_link

 ### The overall conclusions I have interpreted are as follows:
 1. Overall, Total Screen Time reduced by 16.1 minutes on average between April and May.
+In April, Yoga was NOT consistently attempted, in May, Yoga was consistently attempted.
 2. Social networking stayed at around 60 minutes between April and May, showing that Yoga had no impact on time spent on networking.
 3. On average, Wednesday proved to be the day of highest screen time over the 28 days and Sunday as the lowest.
 4. Productivity, Reading and Reference and Other collectively had a reduced screen time between April and May.